Steps to setting up your small business 401(k)

 - Ongoing access to plan information on your plan website maintained by your recordkeeper

-Your TPA and recordkeeper will provide guidance and materials to make all this happen and to help make sure your plan communications meet IRS requirements.
-They’ll also provide guidance on how to make the most of digital communications by submitting and maintaining employee data files.
+Your TPA and recordkeeper can provide guidance and materials to make all this happen and ensure your plan communications meet IRS requirements.
+They also provide guidance on how to make the most of digital communications by submitting and maintaining employee data files.

 Put a reliable support team and structure in place

-Through the course of the setup sequence described above, you’ll be introduced to the online resources and the retirement plan professionals responsible for helping to keep your plan running smoothly and in compliance with all the significant rules and regulations.
+Through the course of the setup sequence described above, you are introduced to the online resources and the retirement plan professionals responsible for helping to keep your plan running smoothly and in compliance with all the significant rules and regulations.

 Your TPA, financial professional, recordkeeper, and specialized consultants may all play a role in providing ongoing service.
 But it’s important to keep in mind that, as a valued client, you have the right to dependable support from professionals skilled in providing retirement plans for small businesses.